Setting up a bank account

 Choose a bank that is part of the Financial Services Compensation Scheme (FSCS), as this protects your funds up to £85,000 if a bank or building society fails.
 Most banks will say on their website if they are part of the FSCS, but you should check the Financial Services Register.

 There's a lot to consider when deciding on the best bank for your unit or level to use.
-A charity, community, or treasurer’s account will usually offer the best terms, but not all banks provide this as an option.
-You should also think about:
+You should think about:

 - Ease of access.
 If you don’t have a branch near you, some banks allow payments and withdrawals from other banks or from The Post Office.

 - Online-only accounts.
 A lot of banks now offer online-only services which may be a great option to cut down on trips to the bank.
 See here for further information on online banking.

 - Banking fees.
 Check if you’ll be charged a monthly fee or a fee for certain transactions.
 Some banks allow charities to bank for free.
 If you choose an account that does charge a fee, make sure that you include this in your budget planning.

 - Minimum deposit.
 Some banks need you to pay in a certain amount of money when you open an account.

 - Expected turnover.
 Some banks will only let you open an account if you can pay in a certain amount in the year.